enigma-io/boundless/UIList/README.md

 );
 ```

-Styling of the list will be provided via class hooks:
+Styling of the list will be provided via CSS hooks:

 - `.ui-list`
 - `.ui-list-bulleted`